2018 State of the Nation's River Report — Media Kit

 The Good News

-- The top 3 pollutants in the Potomac — nitrogen, phosphorus, and sediment — are on the decline
+- Top river pollutants — nitrogen, phosphorus, and sediment — continue their long-term declines

 The Bad News

 - Polluted runoff continues to increase and is the fastest growing source of pollution in the river

 - New federal attacks on water protections and the Chesapeake Bay Program could stall progress

 - Invasive and predatory blue and flathead catfish are quickly invading local waters, threatening native fish

 - Tree plantings along vulnerable streams and creeks have declined, slowing the Potomac’s recovery

 “The Potomac River is making a comeback and is on its way to joining the Charles, Willamette, and other urban rivers that have made remarkable recoveries in recent years.
 But that progress is fragile.
 We’ve reached a critical turning point for the river, and we can’t backslide now.
 We must strengthen — not weaken — water protections so fishermen can eat their catch, children can safely swim, and we can drink water without worry.”

 "Decades of hard work and investments to restore the Potomac River and Chesapeake Bay are starting to pay off.
 If we truly want to protect these national treasures for future generations, we cannot stop now.
 I will continue fighting to protect full funding for clean water initiatives that are vital to improving the health of our waterways and the Bay.”